Debt Collection Law Attorney

 Bankruptcy Act of 2005

-The Bankruptcy Abuse and Consumer Protection Act of 2005 went into effect on October 17, 2005 and provides the most significant (and controversial) overhaul of the bankruptcy system in over 25 years.
+The Bankruptcy Abuse Prevention and Consumer Protection Act of 2005 went into effect on October 17, 2005 and provides the most significant (and controversial) overhaul of the bankruptcy system in over 25 years.
 Backed by the credit card, retail and banking industries, the new legislation makes it more difficult for people to erase all of their debts in bankruptcy, while forcing others on payment plans instead.
 Conservatives and the financial services lobbies argue that the new law was needed to curb abuse of the bankruptcy system and teach people to be more financially responsible, while liberals and consumer advocates say that this law unfairly penalizes poor people who may be suffering financially due to illness, divorce or unemployment.

 If you are considering filing for bankruptcy, there are some important things about this law that you will need to know before you start your proceedings.
 Here is a summary of some of the BAPCPA’s most significant provisions.
 Read More